git-ftp/git-ftp/man/git-ftp.1.md

 It is quite common to deactivate server certificate checking with the `--insecure` option.

+Git-ftp guesses the path of the public key file corresponding to your private key file.
+If you just have a private key, for example a .pem file, you need Git-ftp version 1.3.4 and Curl version 7.39.0 or newer.
+If you have an older version of Git-ftp or Curl, you can create the public key with the ssh-keygen command:

+	$ ssh-keygen -y -f key.pem > key.pem.pub

 # DEFAULTS

 Don't repeat yourself.
 Setting config defaults for git-ftp in .git/config